Spider (pulp fiction character): Movie serials

-Pulp Novel reprints
+Reprints

 Many, if not all, of the original 118 Spider pulp magazine novels have been reprinted over the years in both mass-market paperback and trade paperback editions or some other form.
 Very few attempts have been made, however, to publish the novels in chronological order, making it difficult for collectors to read them in the order in which they originally appeared.

 Berkley Books (then Berkley/Medallion) first reprinted the Spider in 1969 and 1970, intending to reprint all 118 novels in order, hoping to tap into the reprint phenomenon of the Doc Savage novels being published by Bantam Books.
 However, these first paperback reissues met with poor sales.
 After reprinting only the first four volumes in the original pulp series, Berkley canceled the series.

 In the mid-1970s Pocket Books reprinted four Spider novels (originally published as pulps #16, 21, 26 and 100), featuring modernized pulp cover artwork by Robert A. Maguire.
-In this series, The Spider (renamed simply "Spider") is portrayed as a non-costumed, heavily armed muscular blond-haired hero (similar to James Bond).
+In this series, The Spider (renamed simply "Spider") is portrayed as a non-costumed, heavily armed muscular blond-haired hero (similar to Roger Moore's James Bond).
 These paperbacks also failed to sell, and the series was canceled.
 These four novels were re-edited and heavily modernized.
 In the reprint of Death and the Spider for example (originally published as pulp #100 in 1942), Nita Van Sloan drives a Jaguar E-type X-KE, a sports car not created until 1961, some 19 years later.

 At roughly the same time in England, Mews Books/New American Library reprinted the same four Spider novels (#16, 21, 26 and 100) sporting entirely new cover art, but different in style and execution from those used by Pocket Books.
 Also called "Spider", this character also resembled a non-costumed James Bond-type character (only with black hair instead of blonde).
 This British Spider mass market series also ended after the four titles were released.